Chapter 9 String Manipulation

 For basic syntax of regular expressions, I will use this str_view() to show you how the regular pattern works in string-matching.

-Depending on your purpose, we can retrieve different information from each element of x based on this regular expression:
+As a quick example, depending on your purpose, we can retrieve different information from each element of x based on the regular expression .a:

 str_detect(string = x, pattern = ".a") ## Boolean